MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-available-settings.md

 ---
-title: Available Microsoft Defender SmartScreen Group Policy and mobile device management (MDM) settings (Windows)
+title: Available Microsoft Defender SmartScreen Group Policy and mobile device management (MDM) settings
-description: A list of all available settings for Microsoft Defender SmartScreen using Group Policy and mobile device management (MDM) settings. ms.prod: windows-client ms.mktglfcycl: explore ms.sitesec: library ms.pagetype: security
+description: A list of all available settings for Microsoft Defender SmartScreen using Group Policy and mobile device management (MDM) settings. ms.prod: windows-client
 author: vinaypamnani-msft
 ms.localizationpriority: medium
 ms.date: 09/28/2020
 ms.reviewer:
 manager: aaroncz
 ms.author: vinpa
 ms.technology: itpro-security
 ms.topic: reference
+appliesto:
+- ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 11</a>
+- ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 10</a>
 ---
 # Available Microsoft Defender SmartScreen Group Policy and mobile device management (MDM) settings
-**Applies to:**

-- Windows 10
-- Windows 11

 Microsoft Defender SmartScreen works with Intune, Group Policy, and mobile device management (MDM) settings to help you manage your organization's computer settings.
 Based on how you set up Microsoft Defender SmartScreen, you can show employees a warning page and let them continue to the site, or you can block the site entirely.

-See [Windows 10 (and Windows 11) settings to protect devices using Intune](/intune/endpoint-protection-windows-10#windows-defender-smartscreen-settings) for the controls you can use in Intune.
+See [Windows 10 and Windows 11 settings to protect devices using Intune](/intune/endpoint-protection-windows-10#windows-defender-smartscreen-settings) for the controls you can use in Intune.

 ## Group Policy settings

 SmartScreen uses registry-based Administrative Template policy settings.

 Setting|Supported on|Description|